nlapalu/MSTS/README.md

 ...
 ```

-The mean is computed with occupancy value for all positions of the defined nucleosome (147 bp long).
+The mean is computed with occupancy value for all positions of the defined nucleosome (147 bp in length).

 For further analysis or visualization, the --bed option exports positioned nucleosomes per cluster and the --wig option exports the smoothed signal used to classify occupancy values.
 We also export the clustering as a cartoon to easily visualize the average profile of each cluster.

 <img src="doc/images/clusters-2.png">

-If you find few very-well, well positioned and a remarkably number of fuzzy, you can try the --refine option, that will relaunch a clustering on fuzzy positioned with a relaxed classification.
-See below the upper analysis with a refined clustering.
+If you find few very-well and, well positioned nucleosomes and a remarkably high number of fuzzy nuclesomes, you can try the --refine option, that will relaunch a clustering on the fuzzy class with a relaxed classification.
+See below the example of the upper analysis re-done with a refined clustering.

 <img src="doc/images/clusters-2-refine.png">